 The trek leader and participants were nowhere to be found.

-At 3PM that day, much to the relief of everyone, Piyush with the remaining five participants were located making their way to the campsite looking exhausted but unharmed.
+At 3PM that day, much to the relief of everyone, Piyush with the remaining participants was located making his way to the campsite looking exhausted but unharmed.

-Later in the day, I got on call with Piyush to find out what had happened.
-He told me that one of the participants was in no condition to walk after they had crossed the Pass.
+Later in the day, I got on call with Pijush to find out what had happened.
+He told me that an independent trekker from another group was in no condition to walk after they had crossed the Pass.
 To make things worse, the weather was turning bad, edging closer to a white out by the minute.

-He had to quickly make a decision.
-It was going to be impossible to make it to the campsite that day.
+It was going to be impossible for that trekker to make it to Ronti Gad that day.
 That much was clear.
-Between the trekkers and himself, there was enough food (aka snacks) to last them for the night.
+Between the participants and himself, there was enough food (aka snacks) to last them for the night.

 We will leave the longer version of this story replete with the finer details for some other time.